cybaer-nova/crazyarena/docs/install_guide.md

 docker exec -it crazyarena bash
 ```

 Moreover both the CrazyS and Crazyswarm workspaces are available outside the container using docker volumes making it easy to edit files inside them.
+These volumes are mapped to the crazyarena repository folder.

 The repository also includes a convenience script to remove the container, image and volumes from docker.